JakobBergG/Dataproject_GBM/README.md

 | RECURRENCE*  | 31       | 8    |

 </div>
-*: RECURRENCE_DIALATED_CAVITY_EXCLUDED_GBM is the data for RECURRENCE AUH, OUH and CUH MR scans have been deliniated less acurately The specific scans used for the segmentation training is the T2 MR scans which are the scans taken after the tumor was removed.
+*: RECURRENCE_DIALATED_CAVITY_EXCLUDED_GBM is the data for RECURRENCE.
+AUH, OUH and CUH MR scans have been deliniated less acurately.
+The specific scans used for the segmentation training is the T2 MR scans which are the scans taken after the tumor was removed.
 The segmentations should include the cavity.

 The recurrence data are scans of recurring tumors which are deliniated by Anouk.
 In the recurrence scans the cavity is allways excluded in the deliniation.
-Below can be seen a deliniation of a recurrence scan (left) and a t2 mr scan (right).
+Below can be seen a deliniation of a recurrence scan (left) and a T2 mr scan (right).

   <p align="center">
     <img src="readme_images/recurrence_segmentation.png" width=25% />